plone/plone.api/docs/content.rst

         title='My Image',
         container=portal)

-Next you add the binary "payload".
+Next populate the image with a binary "payload".

 .. code-block:: python